akashsharma02/akashsharma02.github.io/_posts/2022-03-14-graph-slam.md

 \end{align}
 $$

-Conditional independence in the context of SLAM is *hopefully* illustrated with the following example:
+Conditional independence in the context of SLAM is *hopefully* illustrated with the following example.

+#### Example 1:

-Consider a robot in a one dimensional world as in Figure 1 (a).
+Consider a robot in a one-dimensional world as in Figure 2 (a).
 At time $$ t_0 $$, if we know the location $$ \mathbf{x}_0 $$ and $$\mathbf{x}_1$$, then the robot samples from the odometry sensor a measurement $$\mathbf{z}_0$$ of (say 50.3 m) as follows

 $$